 You do not need to bring a copy of your DTC or income tax returns-the financial institution and government will take care of this.
-The financial institution will ask you to fill out a bank form.
-You will also fill out a form if you do NOT want to receive the grant or bond.
-You will receive the grant and bond automatically unless you fill out this form saying you do not want it.
+The financial institution will ask you to fill out an "Application for Canada Disability Savings Grant and/or Canada Disability Savings Bond" form.
+You must fill out this form to start receiving grants and bonds.
+If you do not want to receive the grant or bond you must still fill out the form and complete the 'Declaration of Refusal' section.